When is Blankety Blank Christmas special on TV? Host, line-up and latest news

 There'll be a few more contestants taking home the coveted Blankety Blank cheque book and pen this Christmas!

-Iconic gameshow Blankety Blank is back for a one-off festive special this year, with BBC One reviving the format as part of BBC Christmas schedule for 2020.
+Get your thinking caps on because Blankety Blank is returning for a one-off festive special later this year.

+It will make a welcome appearance on the BBC Christmas schedule for 2020, and in fact has a prime time slot on the big day.

-The comedy game show, known as Match Game in the US, first aired in 1979 and ran for 15 series, before moving to ITV in 2001 and ending a year later.
+The iconic game show, which airs in the US under the title Match Game, initially ran for 15 series in the UK on the BBC.

-Blankety Blank sees six celebrity panelists answer several fill-in-the-blank statements, while two contestants go head-to-head by trying to match as many of their answers as possible.

-There’ll also be the return of the legendary Blankety Blank Cheque Book and Pen for victorious contestants to open on Christmas Day.
+There’s a new host this time around, as Bradley Walsh will take over from a wealth of famous presenters for the festive special.

+As six celebrities answer tricky questions for two contestants, who will emerge victorious with the Blankety Blank Cheque Book and Pen?

-With BBC One’s Christmas special marking the show’s fifth one-off return, here’s everything you need to know about the upcoming Blankety Blank episode.
+Read on for everything you need to know about the return of Blankety Blank.

 When is the Blankety Blank Christmas special on TV?